GearHost/Docs/compromised-hacked-website.md

 - Use numbers
 - Have upper and lowercase letters

 Another way a site may have been compromised is through third-party content.
 Plugins, counters, and other content can have malicious content in it to hijack your site.
 Make sure to investigate each company that you download content from a reputable source.
+Also, make sure that your CMS is up to date along with any plugins.

 Lastly, an attacker may have compromised your local machine.
 We recommend running a virus/malware scan on any machine you use to access your site.